 Mealybugs are white, cottony, fluffy bugs that love to stick to fleshy parts of your succulents.
 Majorly the stems, as they do not like sunlight.

 Being near to stem saves them from the direct rays of sunlight and also brings them close to old leaves near the stem.

-Mealybugs feed on the stalk of a succulent till it deteriorates to nothing, and finally results in an under-nourished plant with deformed leaves.
+Mealybugs on succulents feed on it, till it deteriorates to nothing.
+And, finally results in an under-nourished plant with deformed leaves.